 We cannot be peacemakers if we are not peaceful ourselves.
 If we are angry, anxious or trying to live with a guilty conscience we will be unsuccessful in bringing peace into anyone’s life.

 Isaiah 26:3 You will keep him in perfect peace, Whose mind is stayed on You, Because he trusts in You.

 When Jesus sent out the disciples, He told them what not to do as much as what to do.
 The issue is not so much focusing on the right things but rather not becoming distracted by the wrong things.
 There are a thousand and one things we can give ourselves to, but there is only going to be one thing above all others we must devote our highest attention to.
 We cannot do everything.
 We are not called to do everything.
 We should not attempt to do everything.

 But Martha was distracted with much serving, and she approached Him and said, “Lord, do You not care that my sister has left me to serve along?
 Therefore tell her to help me.”
 And Jesus answered and said to her, “Martha, Martha, you are worried and troubled about many things.”

-In her worrying and preparation for Jesus, Martha became overwhelmed and missed His arrival completely.
-Instead of rebuking Mary, he commends her, saying he refuses to stop her from worshipping.
-Rather, Martha is corrected, but not condemned.
+Martha became overwhelmed with anxious preparation and missed welcoming Jesus completely.
+She wants Jesus to rebuke her sister Mary for not helping.
+However, instead of rebuking Mary, he commends her, saying she's doing great.
+Instead, Martha is corrected, but not condemned.
 Jesus goes to the root of her troubled attitude.
 Anxiety.
 He basically says “You don’t have to do anything to impress me, or gain approval.
 I already am impressed.
 I already am proud of you.
 I already have accepted and approved you.
 Rest in that.
-Work from that rest.”
+Work from rest, not worry.”

 See you in church!